On the automorphism groups of Frobenius Groups: The automorphism groups

-0.2in { \bf Acknowledgements.} This paper is a part of my PhD thesis under the supervision of Professor Caiheng Li.
-I would like to deeply thank Professor Caiheng Li for his stimulating discussions and many helpful suggestions.
+0.2in { \bf Acknowledgements.} This paper is a part of the author's PhD thesis under the supervision of Professor Caiheng Li.
+The author would like to thank Professor Caiheng Li for his stimulating discussions and many helpful suggestions.